jamesknight666/TPEE-Industrial-Task-Planning/README.md

 [plan-rewrite-prompt](prompts/plan-rewrite-prompt.txt) is the sequence-revision prompt for *rewriting process* in Plan Rewrite Module. [plan-rewrite-prompt-no-exp](prompts/plan-rewrite-prompt-no-exp.txt) is the one without *Explanations Inclusion*.

+>💡 If the link above takes a long time to load on Anonymous GitHub, please open the **prompts** folder on the left first and then try again.

  ## 💻 Code
 🚧 *Work in progress — updates will be added soon.*